Google Analytics for Nonprofits: Tracking Web Performance

 - Parameter: Additional data attached to an event for context (e.g., a “donation” event might include parameters like the donation amount or campaign name)

-- Funnel: A visual representation of the steps users take to complete a specific goal, helping nonprofits track where users drop off
+- Funnel: A visual representation of the steps users take to complete a specific goal, helping nonprofits track where users drop off in the process

 Getting Started With Google Analytics for Nonprofits